 It is our favorite way of keeping our beagles occupied for hours on end – and they often fall asleep onto their chew before getting halfway through!

-Check out our beagle who has been chewing on this medium-sized yak over the last four days…
+One of our beagles has been chewing on this medium-sized yak (on and off) over the last three days…!

 Note: Yak chews have a very smokey flavor and smell, and can cause a stinky mess when chewed on soft furnishings!